stashed/docs/docs/addons/nats/authentications/token/index.md

 ```

 Here, `False` in the `SUSPEND` column means the CronJob is no longer suspended and will trigger in the next schedule.

-### Restore Into Different NATS Cluster of the Same Namespace

-If you want to restore the backed up data into a different NATS Cluster of the same namespace, you have to create another `AppBinding` pointing to the desired NATS Cluster.
-Then, you have to create the `RestoreSession` pointing to the new `AppBinding`.

-### Restore Into Different Namespace

-If you want to restore into a different namespace of the same cluster, you have to create the Repository, backend Secret, AppBinding, in the desired namespace.
-You can use [Stash kubectl plugin](https://stash.run/docs/latest/guides/latest/cli/cli/) to easily copy the resources into a new namespace.
-Then, you have to create the `RestoreSession` object in the desired namespace pointing to the Repository, AppBinding of that namespace.

-### Restore Into Different Cluster

-If you want to restore into a different cluster, you have to install Stash in the desired cluster.
-Then, you have to install Stash NATS addon in that cluster too.
-Then, you have to create the Repository, backend Secret, AppBinding, in the desired cluster.
-Finally, you have to create the `RestoreSession` object in the desired cluster pointing to the Repository, AppBinding of that cluster.

 ## Cleanup